Introduction

 Alternatively, you can build and execute the program in the ZisK emulator with a single command:

-cargo-zisk run -i build/input.bin
+cargo-zisk run --release -i build/input.bin

 If the program requires a large number of ZisK steps, you might encounter the following error: